 Let's get this out of the way up front: yes, Ulysses has recently moved to a subscription model.
 You're either fine with that or you're not, and if you're not, this list is full of great options if you're looking to make a switch.

 Ulysses offers a full array of tools for writers of any kind.
-This app is easy to pick up and start using, but offers a wide array of customization options for everything from writing to exporting.
+This app is easy to pick up and start using but offers a wide array of customization options for everything from writing to exporting.
 Choose to work in Markdown or create your own markup style.
 While the app for iPhone and iPad doesn't present the same visual customization options as those found on the Mac, it can still take advantage of those features, and you can download new themes in the Ulysses Style Exchanger to use on any device.
 When it comes time to publish, you can export your work in a variety of formats, including plain text, DOCX, and ePub.
 You can also publish your work to WordPress sites and Medium.

 Your projects all sync with iCloud between Mac, iPhone, and iPad, with Dropbox support also available.

 iA Writer puts an emphasis on simplicity, making it a simple matter to get started writing in plain text.
 That's not to say that there aren't advanced features, however, as there are quite a few.
-Syntax Control breaks down your writing to show you the structure, highlighting adjectives, nouns, conjunctions, and more. iA Writer's Focus Mode lets you focus on one line at a time to keep you from getting distracted.
+Syntax Control breaks down your writing to show you the structure; highlighting adjectives, nouns, conjunctions, and more. iA Writer's Focus Mode lets you focus on one line at a time to keep you from getting distracted.
 By default, the app's keyboard bar offers several useful controls, like buttons for one-tap list creation, but you can customize that bar to fit how you work.
-Link to other documents in iA Writer to combine them into a single projects, or link to images or spreadsheet files to see them in iA Writer's Preview screen in a number of different templates.
+Link to other documents in iA Writer to combine them into a single project, or link to images or spreadsheet files to see them in iA Writer's Preview screen in a number of different templates.

-Like other apps on this list, iA Writer lets you publish to blogs, in this case WordPress and Medium.
+Like other apps on this list, iA Writer lets you publish to blogs, in this case, WordPress and Medium.
 You can also export your work in Markdown, PDF, HTML, and Microsoft Word.

 Scrivener brings all of your writing tools into a single app, whether you're organizing research notes for a paper or scene outlines for a script.
-The app supports writing all sorts of long-form documents, offers a number of granular formatting options no matter what you're working on.
+The app supports writing all sorts of long-form documents and offers a number of granular formatting options no matter what you're working on.
 Make a plan and organize your ideas on digital notecards and lay them out on the app's corkboard to see how your work fits together.
-Import images, PDF and other media you've used as research to refer to it later, even bringing it in side-by-side with your text so your can quickly refer to your research while you're writing.
+Import images, PDFs, and other media you've used as research to refer to it later, even bringing it in side-by-side with your text so you can quickly refer to your research while you're writing.
 Keep your work segmented for easier organization and editing, and easily reorder your work so it all fits together in the best way possible.

-When you're done, compile your project into a single document, and export in formats like DOCX, rich text, PDF, and Final Draft.
+When you're done, compile your project into a single document, and export it in formats like DOCX, rich text, PDF, and Final Draft.
 Thanks to syncing with Dropbox, you can share your work between Scrivener for iPhone and iPad and its big brother for Mac.

 In terms of options, you've got few.
 Choose how to sort your documents, pick a theme, pick your font, and even control fine-grain details such as font size, line height and width, and paragraph spacing.
 If you'd like to sync your work between Bear on your iOS devices and Bear for Mac, you can purchase a $1.49 per month subscription to Bear Pro.